ARMINHOOMAN/TSAD-project/README.md

 ## 1. What we build (the core comparison)

 The study isolates **noise design** as the single explanatory variable.
-One shared Transformer denoiser is trained on **normal** windows and reused across three diffusion regimes, plus one encoder–decoder baseline:
+Two Tronsformes Transformer denoiser is trained on **normal** windows and reused across three diffusion regimes, plus one encoder–decoder baseline: